 - Library holdings are always an issue with Economics.
 Swem Library has been strained in recent years, and more and more information necessary for the study of Economics has become available digitally, so it is easy to fall behind.
 A donation directly to Economics, or a donation to the library designated for purchase of Economics materials would be a wonderful gift.

 - Economists believe in incentives, and various endowed prizes could be motivators.
 We currently award the Robert A. Barry Prize annually to the “best” graduating Economics student as determined by the faculty.
 Many of you may remember Bob Barry, who was responsible for introducing so many of us to the wonders of Economics.
-Currently this award is funded by Ken Anderson '79 and Mark Kulish '81.
+Currently this award is funded by Mark Kulish '81.
 There are other prizes that could be created, such as a prize for the best honors thesis, and others that you may want to propose.

 This list of department needs is far from exhaustive.
 If you have other ideas, we want to hear from you.
 Feel free to contact us.
 We do need and appreciate your help.